QR Code Barcode Fonts

 - Click OK.

-The steps below are optional as the installer will be automatically setting up the fonts for you.
+The steps below are optional, as the installer will automatically set up the fonts for you.

-- Using the Windows Explorer, go to the directory C:\Program Files\<ConnectCode directory>.
+- Using Windows Explorer, go to the directory C:\Program Files (x86)\<ConnectCode directory>.

 - Copy all the font files (of type TrueType font file) to the C:\Windows\Fonts directory